rgehrsitz/rex/docs/M5_TOOLING.md

 affected rule: `true`, `false`, or `unknown`; only true fires.
 A rule absent from a round's results was not affected by that round's input.
 Condition traces show missing, null, invalid, and present values' states without embedding the values.
-Short-circuited conditions are omitted.
+Short-circuited conditions are omitted in v4/v5.
+After an otherwise decisive v6 result, evaluation continues only through sibling leaves or subtrees that contain temporal state, while preserving the same truth table.
 Failed evaluations discard staged output but preserve condition/rule diagnostics and an `evaluation_error` on the failed round.
 Earlier committed rounds remain visible.
 Use the static explanation alongside that error to inspect its source.